webonise/CakePhp2.x-Notes/Coding Conventions/README.md

 The Cake PHP is one of the PHP framework created in MVC architecture.
 It follows all MVC conventions in coding.
 Cake PHP consist of three layers.

-[Click Here To See : MVC Architecture] (https://github.com/webonise/CakePhp2.x-Notes/blob/master/Coding%20Conventions/Model-View-Controller-Architecture.png)
+![Click Here To See : MVC Architecture] (https://github.com/webonise/CakePhp2.x-Notes/blob/master/Coding%20Conventions/Model-View-Controller-Architecture.png)

 1. [Model](https://github.com/webonise/CakePhp2.x-Notes/tree/master/Coding%20Conventions#model)